-PREPARING FOR TORNADOSForget The Wizard of Oz notion that "twisters" only happen in Kansas.
-Tornados have been reported in every state with Texas experiencing the most.
+Forget The Wizard of Oz notion that "twisters" only happen in Kansas.
+Tornados have been reported in every state.
 While they typically occur during spring and summer, tornadoes can happen anytime during the year.
 With winds swirling at 200 miles per hour or more, a tornado can destroy just about anything in its path.
 Generally, there are weather signs and warnings that will alert you to take precautions.
-Be prepared by having various family members do each of the items on the checklist below.
-Then get together to discuss and finalize your Home Tornado Plan.
+The more you and your family are prepared, the better chances you have of surviving a devastating storm.

 - Tornado Watch: Atmospheric conditions are suitable for a tornado.
 When a tornado watch has been issued for your area, review your tornado shelter plan and ensure your emergency supplies are easily accessible especially an emergency radio and flashlight in case power should go out.
 Keep an eye on changes in the weather and stay tuned to your local broadcast.
 Tornado watch areas usually encompass entire counties or even states.